 On 4 & 5 May 2017, Andrew Gourlay and the OSCYL gave the European premiere performances of "Vincentiana", Rautavaara's spectacular sixth symphony, inspired by the paintings of Vincent Van Gogh.
 These were the first performances since the world premiere of 1992.

 In 1996 the symphony was recorded by the Helsinki Philharmonic Orchestra.
 During the recording process, the Yamaha DX7 synthesiser (featured prominently throughout the symphony) suffered a serious crash, which damaged some of the audio patches beyond repair.
 Recent transfer from the outdated DX7 to modern computer software has perpetuated the problem, rendering the symphony unplayable.

-In 2016 Andrew Gourlay engaged Clive Williamson, a British pianist and synthesiser expert with whom he has worked at the London Sinfonietta, to perform the DX7 part at the OSCYL performances of May 2017.
-With the help of the publishing house (Fennica Gerhman), Clive Williamson was tasked with the monumental challenge of reconstructing the DX7 audio files for future performances on FM8 software.
-This laborious process has now been completed, securing the future of a great symphony, and allowing it to be heard for the first time in concert halls around the world.
+In 2016 Andrew Gourlay contacted Clive Williamson, a British pianist and synthesiser expert with whom he had worked at the London Sinfonietta.
+He engaged Clive to perform the DX7 part at the OSCYL performances of May 2017, and with the help of the publishing house (Fennica Gerhman), asked Clive to undertake the monumental challenge of reconstructing the DX7 audio files for future performance on FM8 software.
+This laborious process has been successfully completed, securing the future of a great symphony, and allowing this masterpiece to be heard for the first time in concert halls around the world.